naasking/Algebra.NET/README.md

 simplicity.

-So if you want to understand expression compilation to CIL, unification, or term rewriting, this is pretty much as simple as it gets.
+So if you want to understand expression compilation to CIL, pattern matching, or term rewriting, this is pretty much as simple as it gets.

 Algebra.NET doesn't perform any term simplification at this point,